1. What is the Scholarship For Service (SFS) program?

 10. Do I incur an obligation by receiving this scholarship?

 Yes.
-You must serve at a Federal, State, Local, or Tribal Government organization in an information assurance position for a period equivalent to the length of the scholarship or one year, whichever is longer.
+In return for their scholarships, recipients must agree to work after graduation for a Government agency or, subject to approval of the NSF program office, for a State, Local, Tribal, or Territorial Government; or a Federally Funded Research and Development Center, in a position related to cybersecurity for a period equal to the length of the scholarship.
 An academic year (i.e., the fall and spring semesters) is equivalent to a calendar year of employment.
-If you are funded for two academic years, you must serve at a Federal, State, Local, or Tribal Government organization in a covered position for two calendar years.
+If you are funded for three academic years, you must serve at a Federal, State, Local, Tribal or Territorial Government organization in a covered position for three calendar years.
 If you are funded for one academic year or less (e.g., only one semester), you must serve for one calendar year.
 The post graduate employment obligation must be fulltime employment.

 11. Where will the jobs be located?